awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-cli.md

-# Create an EC2/On\-Premises Compute Platform Deployment \(CLI\)<a name="deployments-create-cli"></a>
+# Create an EC2/On\-Premises Compute Platform deployment \(CLI\)<a name="deployments-create-cli"></a>

 To use the AWS CLI to deploy a revision to the EC2/On\-Premises compute platform:

 1. After you have prepared the instances, created the application, and pushed the revision, do one of the following:
    + If you want to deploy a revision from an Amazon S3 bucket, continue to step 2 now\.
-   + If you want to deploy a revision from a GitHub repository, first complete the steps in [Connect a CodeDeploy Application to a GitHub Repository](deployments-create-cli-github.md), and then continue to step 2\.
+   + If you want to deploy a revision from a GitHub repository, first complete the steps in [Connect a CodeDeploy application to a GitHub repository](deployments-create-cli-github.md), and then continue to step 2\.

 1. Call the [create\-deployment](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment.html) command, specifying:
    + An application name\.
 To view a list of application names, call the [list\-applications](https://docs.aws.amazon.com/cli/latest/reference/deploy/list-applications.html) command\.